Ivo-Balbaert/The_Way_to_Jai/book/17_Basics of procedures.md

 A proc can use global variables and also receive data from where it is called through its _argument_ list (arg1: type1, arg2: type2).
 Each argument has to be typed separately.
 There can be no (like main :: ()), one or more arguments.

-A proc can change global variables, and also return values.
-This is indicated by `->` followed by the type of the value it returns.
+A proc can change global variables.
+It can also return values.
+This is indicated by `->` followed by the type(s) of the value(s) it returns.
 Inside the body, the data is returned by using the keyword **return**, like `return variable(s)`.
 If a proc doesn't return anything (like main :: ()), it returns void, you can leave -> out, or you could write `-> void` if you wanted to.
 There can be no return values (returns void, like main), or one or several.
+Procs do not return tuple object values as in Rust or Go, but rather return the values in registers.

 ### 17.1.1 Exiting from a proc with return
 `return` breaks out of all scopes to the call site of the proc, so statements after this won’t be executed.